adidenko/vagrant-k8s/README.md

 This repository contains scripts to:

 * Create libvirt lab with vagrant and prepare some prerequirements.
-* Deploy Kubernetes with Calico networking plugin on a list of nodes using Kargo.
+* Deploy Kubernetes with Calico networking plugin on a list of nodes using Kargo (the green part on the deployment scheme).
-* Deploy OpenStack Containerized Control Plane (fuel-ccp) with networking-calico on top of k8s.
+* Deploy OpenStack Containerized Control Plane (fuel-ccp) with `networking-calico` Neutron ML2 plugin on top of k8s (the red part on the deployment scheme).

 ![Deployment scheme](img/ccp-calico.png)
 ![legend](img/legend.png)